FRICTION STIR WELDING: BUTT & LAP COMPARISON

 These defects (hooking and kissing-bond) are those that directly affect the resistance of the weld, and both can be found in lap welding.
 Therefore, lap welds generally have a lower resistance than butt welds.

 Thus, when comparing butt and lap welds, we must take into account that the lap weld (being the one that has the possibility of creating hooking and kissing-bond) is the one that must be carried out at a lower speed.
-Specifically, lap welding is usually carried out at a speed of 2.0 meter per minute, while butt welding is performed at a speed of 3.0 meters per minute.
+Specifically, lap welding is usually carried out at a speed of 2.5 meter per minute, while butt welding is performed at a speed of 3.0 meter per minute.

-During Friction Stir Welding, we don’t feed material into the weld.
+During Friction Stir Welding, we do not feed any material into the weld.
 Then, FSW can’t support an important gap between the two components that are going to be welded.
 In the case of butt welding, the maximum allowed gap is 10% of the thickness (up to 10 millimeters).
 If the gap is higher than this percentage, a hole defect occurs into the weld.
-This is why before carry out a butt weld, it is important to perform an accurate edge preparation.
+This is why before carrying out a butt weld, it is important to perform an accurate edge preparation.
 There are several ways in which this process can be executed: laser cutting, water cutting or machining.
 However, it cannot be carried out by shearing.

 No edge preparation is required for FSW lap welding, as the parts to be welded are placed on top of each other.
 In addition, no further surface preparation is needed (no degreasing, no brushing).

 The same principle applies to the clamping system.
-Since it is not possible to have a gap of more than 10% of the thickness of the parts to be welded when performing a butt weld, it is of vital importance to have a correct clamping system.
+Since it is not possible to have a gap of more than 10% of the thickness of the parts to be welded when performing a butt weld, it is of utmost importance to have a correct clamping system.
 This must be accurate enough to prevent a larger gap from occurring.

 In addition, when performing a butt weld, it is imperative that the tool follows the joint pass.
 The reason for this is that if the FSW tool is away from this joint line, we could have defects such as lack of penetration.
 It is therefore important that the clamping system ensures that the tool is in the correct position at all times while Friction Stir Welding is performed.
 However, when carrying out a FSW lap weld it is not necessary to follow any joint line, so the clamping system can be less accurate.